-The Company recorded a deferred tax expense of \$795 for the six month period ended June 30, 2016 (June 30, 2015: nil) related to temporary differences between the book and tax base of its Mexican non-monetary assets.
-The tax base of these non-monetary assets is determined in Mexican Pesos as opposed to the functional currency (US\$), and changes in the exchange rate can give rise to temporary differences that result in a deferred tax liability and associated expense in accordance with IAS 12 Income Taxes.
-With the weakening of the Mexican Peso against the US\$ from 17.34 Pesos/US\$ on December 31, 2015 to 18.56 Pesos/US\$ on June 30, 2016, a deferred tax expense and an associated increase of the previously recognized deferred tax liability was recognized in the six month period ended June 30, 2016.
-This non-cash charge will only be realized once the Company's exploration properties are developed and in production or on disposal of the mineral properties.
+The \$589 deferred tax recovery for the six months ended June 30, 2017 (June 30, 2016: \$795 deferred tax expense) is related to the reversal of the deferred tax liability that was set up at December 31, 2016 in relation to temporary differences between the book and tax base of its Mexican non-monetary assets.
+The tax base of these non-monetary assets is determined in a different currency (Mexican Peso) than the functional currency (US\$), and changes in the exchange rate can give rise to temporary differences that result in deferred tax liability in accordance with IAS 12 Income taxes.
+With the strengthening of the Mexican Peso against the US\$ from 20.66 Pesos/US\$ on December 31, 2016 to 18.03 on June 30, 2017, the previously recognized deferred tax liability was reversed in the period.
+The deferred tax expenses and the corresponding deferred income tax liabilities are non-cash items and will only be recognized once the Company's exploration properties are developed and in production.